-This involves making a child or young person another person feel humiliated, offended or degraded.
+This involves making a child, young person, or adult feel humiliated, offended or degraded.
 Harassment can be through spoken or written words, offensive emails, comments online or on social media, jokes, physical or facial expressions.

 This is when a person is treated badly because they have made a complaint of race related discrimination under the Equality Act 2010.
 It can also happen when someone is supporting a person who’s complained about racism or racial discrimination.

-This involves making openly racist remarks against minorities.
-It can include openly racist comments, such as being called racists names or being sent insulting messages or threats.
+This involves making openly racist remarks to a child, young person or adult.
+It can include racist comments, such as being called racists names or being sent insulting messages or threats.
 It can also include physical violence or assault, or damaging personal belongings.

 Covert racism involves making comments that devalue or put someone down because of their race.
 These comments or ‘microagressions’ reflect racial prejudice and can make young people feel like they’re less important because of their race or that they don’t fit in.